The $\overline\partial$-Robin Laplacian: Introduction

 Actually, since $H^1(\Omega, \R)\subsetneq E(\Omega)$, it holds that the first eigenvalue of the $\overline\partial$-Robin Laplacian is smaller or equal than the first eigenvalue of the Robin Laplacian, and in general one should expect a strict inequality. \end{remark}

 \begin{remark} Although, as asserted in \cite[Section 4.3.2]{Henrot2017Chapter4}, all the ordered eigenvalues of the Robin Laplacian are locally concave almost everywhere in $(0,+\infty)$ ---and the same seems to hold for the $\overline\partial$-Robin Laplacian in a disk in view of \Cref{fig:EigenRodzinBall}---, we have numerical evidence that this is not in general the case for the rest of eigenvalues $\mu_{k}(a)$, $k\geq 2$, of the $\overline\partial$-Robin Laplacian.
 Actually, solving numerically the eigenvalue equations derived analogously as in \Cref{sec:EigenBall} when the underlying domain $\Omega$ is an annulus, we obtain the plot shown in \Cref{fig:EigenRodzinAnnulus}, from where we see that some of the eigenvalue curves are convex in some regions. \end{remark} \begin{remark} In this work we do not address the question whether a Faber-Krahn type inequality for $\mu_{1}(a)$ holds for every $a>0$ or not.
 This should be more difficult than proving the Faber-Krahn inequality for the first eigenvalue of the Robin Laplacian, namely, the so-called \emph{Bossel-Daners-Kennedy inequality} \cite[Theorem 1.1]{Daners2007} ---first established in two dimensions by Bossel~\cite{Bossel1986}, and then in any dimension by Daners and Kennedy~\cite{Daners2006,Daners2007}.
 Indeed, if a Faber-Krahn type inequality for $\mu_{1}(a)$ was true for every $a>0$, by \Cref{cor:MuDiskIsMuRobin} and \Cref{rmk:simplicity} the Bossel-Daners-Kennedy inequality would follow from it.
-In \Cref{sec:RelationRodzinDirac}, we will briefly comment how in the forthcoming paper \cite{DuranMasSanzPerela2025} we will relate such a Faber-Krahn type inequality for $\mu_{1}(a)$ with the analogous question for the first positive eigenvalue of quantum dot Dirac operators. \end{remark}
+In \Cref{sec:RelationRodzinDirac}, we will briefly comment how in the paper \cite{DuranMasSanzPerela2025} we relate such a Faber-Krahn type inequality for $\mu_{1}(a)$ with the analogous question for the first positive eigenvalue of quantum dot Dirac operators.
+Further shape optimization problems for the eigenvalues of the $\overline\partial$-Robin Laplacian in the spirit of the ones conjectured in \cite{Antunes2024,Briet2022,Laugesen2019} would also be interesting to be addressed in the future. \end{remark}

 Our last main results concern the convergence of the operator $\Rodzin_a$ as the boundary parameter moves in $(0,+\infty)$.
 First, we address the limit as $a\to+\infty$.
 From the boundary condition $2\bar \nu \partial_{\bar z}u + au = 0$ in $H^{1/2}(\partial \Omega)$ one could heuristically expect that the trace of every $u\in \Dom(\Rodzin_a)$ tends to zero in $H^{1/2}(\partial\Omega)$ as $a\to+\infty$.
 In such case, the operator formally obtained taking this limit in the definition of $\Rodzin_a$ would be the Dirichlet Laplacian $-\Delta_D$, which we recall to be